sap-tutorials/Tutorials/tutorials/mlb-hxe-tensorflow-iris/mlb-hxe-tensorflow-iris.md

 auto_validation: true
 primary_tag: products>sap-hana\, express-edition
 tags: [ tutorial>how-to, tutorial>intermediate, products>sap-hana\, express-edition ]
+time: 20
 ---

-## Prerequisites
+## Details
-- Proficiency: Intermediate

 ### You will learn

-During this tutorial, you will learn how to build and deploy a TensorFlow Deep Neural Network Classifier for the Iris dataset and then integrate it with SAP HANA, express edition.
+  - How to build and deploy a TensorFlow Deep Neural Network Classifier for the Iris dataset and then integrate it with SAP HANA, express edition

 As part of the [TensorFlow models repository](https://github.com/tensorflow/models), you can find the script for a simple Deep Neural Network using the Iris dataset for classification.